Beating Depression During the Holidays

 - Depression is different from feeling sad or unhappy, and is not a sign of personal weakness or a condition that can be willed or wished away.

-- During any one year period, nearly 21 million American adults suffer from depressive illness, with women experiencing depression about twice as often as men.
+- During any one year period, nearly 21 million American adults can suffer from depressive illness, with women experiencing depression about twice as often as men.

-- Without treatment, depression can last weeks, months or years, but most people respond well to medication, therapy or a combination of the two.
+- WIthout treatment, depression can last weeks, months or years, but most people respond well to medication, therapy or a combination of the two.

 - Anyone wishing for death or having recurring thoughts of death or suicide should seek treatment immediately.

-Facebook Chat: Beating Holiday Depression
+Facebook Chat: Beating Depression During the Holidays

 What causes depression?